Rutherfords Punting

 Tour experience

-Babies and small children are very welcome on our punts.
+There's no minimum age for punting, so babies and small children are very welcome on our punting tours.
 The still flat waters of the River Cam make for a soothing experience.
-Please note that on our punting tours they do count towards passenger numbers – even if they’re really tiny!
-It’s an insurance thing…
+Please note that on our punting tours, children do count towards passenger numbers – even if they're really tiny!
+It's an insurance thing…

 Babies and children must travel with a nominated guardian.
-As a guardian, we ask that you make sure that the baby or child doesn’t put their hands over the edge of the boat to minimise the risks from bumping into other boats.
+As a guardian, we ask that you make sure that the baby or child doesn't put their hands over the edge of the boat to minimise the risks of bumping into other boats, as there can be a lot of boat traffic on the River Cam, especially during peak seasons.

 WHAT PAYMENT OPTIONS DO YOU TAKE?